10 Free & Premium Google Penalty Checker Tools To Help Your SEO

 When you are infected, Google penalties cause significant damage to your website and could even cause complete removal from the Google Search Engine.

-If you are worried you have received a penalty, use one of the tools above to check your site's status easily.
-In most cases, you can take the appropriate steps to fix any issues and make a reconsideration request to Google.
-With some work and luck, your site will be back to normal in no time.
+If you have had a drop in traffic and are worried you have received a penalty, use one of the tools above to check your site's status easily.
+Fix any issues and make a reconsideration request to Google.
+With some work, your site will be back to normal in no time.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?